Phlix1/exps/docs/sigcomm21_artifact_evaluation_dpdk.md

 ```

 ### 2. End-to-end
 In the end-to-end experiments, we use 8 workers and 8 aggregators to train 6 deep learning models including DeepLight, LSTM, NCF, BERT, ResNet152 and VGG19.
+We provide a tiny dataset for these model training in this docker image, so you do not need to download the dataset.
 We provide `omnireduce-dpdk-e2e.sh` and `nccl-tcpip-e2e.sh`for ease of execution.
 You need to:
 1. Launch aggregators as described above if you are using omnireduce-DPDK
 2. Ensure every worker have exported `RANK` environment variable, and then run the two scripts on every worker machine., e.g.,